pmorch/keepassxc-wiki/Set-up-Build-Environment-on-Linux.md

+**Note:** This is only a one-time setup guide.
+For actually building KeePassXC, please refer to our [build guide](Building-KeePassXC).

 ### Install the C++ toolchain
 **You can skip this step if you have a working C++ toolchain (g++, cmake and make)**